kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columnMenu.filterable `Boolean` *(default: true)*

 If set to `true` the column menu would allow the user to filter the grid.
-By default the column menu allows the user to filter if grid filtering is enabled.
+By default the column menu allows the user to filter if filtering is enabled via the [filterable](#configuration-filterable).

 #### Example - disable column menu filtering